 In 2014, I finished a research project dealing with the growth of non-standard employment in European labour markets (read more).

-Recently, the North Rhine-Westphalian Ministry of Science awarded me a grant to establish a research group on the impact of socio-economic problems on political integration.
+Recently, the North Rhine-Westphalian Ministry of Culture and Science awarded me a grant to establish a research group on "The influence of socio-economic problems on political integration" (read more).

 Selected publications (click here for full list):

 Marx, P. & Starke, P. (2017) 'Dualization as Destiny?
 The Political Economy of the German Minimum Wage Reform', Politics & Society.